Zankoku-Okuno/unicoder/README.md

 Examples
 --------

-Assuming a confif file that looks like this:
+Assuming a config file that looks like this:

 ```
 . abcdefghijklmnopqrstuvwxyz